HBO drops "The Wire" creator David Simon amid writers' strike

 "The financiers, the streamers, don't want to move forward [on projects] until they have clarity on how long the strike will last," film producer Jamin O'Brien told CBS MoneyWatch.
 "If there's a long strike and they're in pre-production, they're carrying people on payroll longer than they need to."

 O'Brien, a member of the Directors Guild of America, said he has been picketing with writers in anticipation of the DGA's own negotiations with film producers, which are scheduled to begin May 10.
-The studios' contracts with the DGA and with SAG-AFTRA, the performers' union, expire on June 30.
+The studios' contracts with the DGA and with the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), the performers' union, expire on June 30.

 "I'm supporting the labor action," he said.

-A major sticking point for him and other creators are residuals — licensing fees that networks pay to rerun a movie or TV show, but that streaming services don't pay.
-For a writer on a mid-level show, licensing fees can add "hundreds of thousands of dollars" over the show's lifetime, O'Brien said.
+A major sticking point for him and other creators are residuals — licensing fees that networks pay to rerun a movie or TV show, but streaming services don't.
+For a writer on a mid-level show, licensing fees can add up to "hundreds of thousands of dollars" over the show's lifetime, O'Brien said.

 "They've all kicked the negotiations down the road," he said of the three major Hollywood unions.
 "Residuals for streamers have been kicked down the road for two different rounds of negotiations.
 The current round, they're not kicking it down the road, whether it's residuals or pay increases, higher minimums, whatever they're looking for."